help-me-mom/ng-mocks/docs/articles/api/MockInstance.md

 beforeEach(() => MockInstance(ChildComponent, 'update$', EMPTY));
 ```

 Profit.
-When Angular creates an instance of `ChildComponent`, the rule is applied in its ctor, and `update$` property
+When Angular creates an instance of `ChildComponent`, the rule is applied in its constructor, and `update$` property
 of the instance is not `undefined`, but an `Observable`.

 ## Advanced example